fxp-jim/HorizonDocs/Horizon User Guide/03 Customers/Create and Manage Customer and Payment Records.md

 4. To confirm a payment record, click the expand button (>) to view the existing payment record.
 Click **Confirmed** to proceed.

-    ⚠️ Negative payment amounts cannot be confirmed.
+	⚠️ Note: Negative payment amounts cannot be confirmed.
 Confirmed payments are irreversible; to revert, click **Unconfirm**.

 5. Click **Process Payment**.